RajatJacob/sort/README.md

 - It performs a binary search through a sorted list of items to find the target element.
 - The `_search` method uses a binary search algorithm to efficiently locate the target element in the sorted list.

+## Sorting Algorithms

+### Sorting Base Class (`Sort`)

+- The `Sort` class is an abstract base class (ABC) for sorting algorithms.
+- It provides a common interface for different sorting algorithms.
+- The `__init__` method initializes the sorting with a list of items to sort.
+- The `_sort` method is an abstract method that should be implemented by subclasses to define the specific sorting algorithm.
+- The `_time` method records the execution time of the sorting operation.

+### Merge Sort (`MergeSort`)

+- The `MergeSort` class is a concrete implementation of the `Sort` class for merge sort.
+- It implements the merge sort algorithm to efficiently sort a list of items.

+### Bubble Sort (`BubbleSort`)

+- The `BubbleSort` class is a concrete implementation of the `Sort` class for bubble sort.
+- It implements the bubble sort algorithm to sort a list of items.

 ## Example Usage

 ```python